RTippin/messenger/README.md

 ### Prerequisites
 - PHP >= 7.4 | 8.0
 - Laravel >= 8.42
-- laravel broadcast driver configured.
+- laravel broadcast driver configured, and your own websocket implementation.
-- `SubstituteBindings::class` route model binding enabled in your API / WEB middleware.
+- `SubstituteBindings::class` route model binding enabled in your API / WEB middleware groups.

 ### Features
 - Realtime messaging between multiple models, such as a User, Admin, and Teacher model.